romainducrocq/wheelcc/README.md

 > **TL;DR** No built-in linker.
 The compiled assembly is assembled and linked with system tools.

 There is no built-in linker, the compiler outputs assembly that is then assembled with as and linked with ld.
-That output assembly follows the System-V ABI, which allows to link other libraries pre-compiled with gcc/clang (or other compilers) with the `-L` and `-l` command-line options and use them at runtime in a program compiled by wheelcc.
+That output assembly follows the System-V ABI, which allows to link other libraries pre-compiled with gcc/clang with the `-L` and `-l` command-line options and use them at runtime in a program compiled by wheelcc.
 This also allows to link and call the C standard library APIs that are compatible with the current implementation of wheelcc.

 ### Dependencies